-The global aircraft de-icing market grew at a CAGR of around 6% during 2014-2019.
+The global aircraft de-icing market exhibited moderate growth during 2015-2020.
 Aircraft de-icing refers to the process of removing ice, snow and frost from the surface of the aircraft.
 De-icing agents are usually manufactured using ethylene glycol and propylene glycol-based fluids, along with water, corrosion inhibitors, wetting agents and dyes.
 These agents reduce the freezing point of water and assist in cleaning various components of the aircraft, such as wings, fuselage, control surface, fan blades, engine inlets, propellers, sensors and landing gear.
 De-icing agents are commonly available in type I, II, III and IV variants that are also used for decontaminating the aircraft body prior to the take-off.
 As a result, they find extensive applications across the military and commercial aviation sector.

 Significant growth in the aviation industry is one of the key factors creating a positive impact on the market.
 Aircraft manufacturers are increasingly emphasizing on enhancing passenger comfort and ensuring secure take-off and landing operations, especially during winters.
 Furthermore, modernization and improvements in the airport ground for handling equipment are also augmenting the market growth.
 Various technological advancements, such as the advent of novel infrared, hot water, tempered steam, forced air, electro-expulsive separation and electro-mechanical expulsion de-icing systems, are acting as other growth-inducing factors.
 In line with this, de-icing agents manufacturers are also developing environment-friendly product variants, thereby contributing to the market growth.
 Airlines are adopting these recyclable agents to minimize the operational costs of the aircraft and reduce the risks of icing hazards.
 Other factors, including rising passenger and cargo traffic across the globe, along with increasing construction of new airports, especially in the developing countries, are expected to drive the market further.
-Looking forward, IMARC Group expects the global aircraft de-icing market to continue its moderate growth during the next five years.
+Looking forward, the global aircraft de-icing market is expected to grow at a CAGR of 5% during 2021-2026.

 Breakup by Fluid Type: